drseguin/dsc-ai/content/pages/index.md

       philosophy drives our approach: solutions should be intelligent, intuitive, and capable of delivering measurable business impact.
-We see AI not as a standalone product, but as a catalyst for transformation when paired with the right design and engineering.As part of the “Custom AI Application & Software Developers” archetype, the firm manages the entire journey—from robust architecture and intuitive design to secure deployment and ongoing support.
+We see AI not as a standalone product, but as a catalyst for transformation when paired with the right design and engineering.
+As part of the “Custom AI Application & Software Developers” archetype, the firm manages the entire journey—from robust architecture and intuitive design to secure deployment and ongoing support.
 By delivering complete, production-ready